mandrasch/pa11y-pipeline-dashboard/README.md

 ## Generate reports

-Go to GitHub actions start report generation with "run workflow".
+Go to GitHub actions &raquo; generate reports &raquo; start report generation with "run workflow".

 ## Local installation

 - `npm install`
-- Test report generation: `npm run pa11y-generate-reports`
+- Test report generation: `npx pa11y-ci`
 - Develop frontend dashboard: `npm run dev -- -- open`

 ## TODOs

+- [ ] `npx pa11y-ci | true` is suboptimal, but otherwise exit code 2 will be sent?
 - [ ] Use shiki for HTML syntax highlighting?
+- [ ] JSON reporter to file with `fileName:'./static/` does not work, maybe because the working directory is not found correctly?

 ## How was this created?